Insurance Services Office (ISO) Information

 ISO Updated Report - Effective March 1, 2020

 Residences within the City Limits of Philomath are rated at a 4 PPC.
-Residences within our Fire District (the green boundary) AND within the gray zones are now also rated at a 4 PPC.
+Residences within our Fire District (the green boundary) AND within the gray zones are rated at a 4 PPC.
 Residences not in the grey area are rated at a 10 PPC.
 Residences not included in the green boundaries of the Fire District are considered unprotected by our Fire District, though they may be served by another fire district or department.